pschraut/UnityCommandLine/README.md

 * CommandLine.HasKey returns false
 * CommandLine.Get... calls return the default value
 * CommandLine method bodies are stripped
-* CommandLine.onInitialize gets still involked
+* CommandLine.onInitialize gets still invoked

 ## Full example
 The full example in a single text block can be found below.
 Copy/paste, save it as ```CommandLineExample.cs``` in your project and you're good to go.